 If Fire Emblem: The Blazing Blade sounds like every other game in this series, that's not far off from the truth.
 Though, it doesn't have a support system as robust as Fire Emblem: Awakening and beyond, nor does it share the difficulty of its predecessors.

-When it comes down to it, Fire Emblem is not a unique entry in the series in terms of combat, but it has exciting, challenging maps with plenty of variation that keeps the game fresh to this day.
+When it comes down to it, Fire Emblem is not a unique entry in the series in terms of combat, but it has exciting, challenging maps with plenty of variation that keep the game fresh to this day.
 Some maps are even optional, and there are branching paths, so replaying the game is worth it for those who want to see it all.
 With that said, Blazing Blade stands out more in its story.

 Royals, Dragons, and Deadly Foes